alwaysappleftd/Wipera1n/README.md

 https://www.python.org/ftp/python/3.12.0/python-3.12.0-macos11.pkg

-Paste this whole link into any web browser to download.
+Click or paste this whole link into any web browser to download.
 Once everything here is done,
 click OK to continue.